pgbouncer/pgbouncer/doc/config.md

 ### reserve_pool_size

 Set additional connections for this database.
-If not set, `reserve_pool_size` is used.
+If not set, the global `reserve_pool_size` is used.

 ### connect_query